Berlin

 Cultural experiences and Berlin life

-What is really worth the detour:
+What is truly worth the detour:

 • Museumsinsel: 5 museums on a Spree island, UNESCO heritage, unmissable (book tickets in advance, monstrous queues)